sockeqwe/website-old/_posts/2015-07-28-adapter-delegates.md

 }
 {% endhighlight %}

 I guess you get the point.
-Instead of inheriting Joe defines delegates that will do the job.
-As you have seen in the code snipped above, there is a lot of boilerplate code to write.
+Instead of inheriting Joe had defined a delegate for each view type.
+Each delegate was responsible for creating and binding a view holder.
+As you have noticed in the code snipped above, there is a lot of boilerplate code to write.
 Joe found a smart plugin solution for that:

 {% highlight java %}
 /**